Posted: FEBRUARY 13, 2025

 4

-If tariffs make it harder for other countries to sell their goods, those countries will have less money to buy exports from the country that set the tariffs.
-This drop in demand can hurt local exporters and slow down the domestic economy.
+If tariffs make it harder for exporting countries to sell their goods, they will end up with less money to import from the country that set the tariffs in the first place.
+This drop will hurt local exporters and contribute to a slowdown in the domestic economy.

 Tariffs, Explained